-Family Business Research Conference 2024: Summary of Proceedings
+Family Business Research Conference 2024: Thriving in Challenging Times

 Practitioners, family business owners, researchers, advisers, and consultants came together to explore some of the challenges facing family firms in the UK today and how they are responding to these challenges.
 To view the conference programme, click here.
 The event was held both in-person and online, with around 135 people taking part (63 in-person, 72 online), and explored a set of questions relevant to family business practitioners and researchers, including: